-“Down!”
-Someone shoves me.
-I fall and roll, tumbling across the muddy grass.
-A blade sings through the air, tickling my cheek with a flare of wind.
+Someone shoves me, sending me tumbling across the grass.
+At the same time, a blade slices past, tickling my scalp with a flare of wind.
 If I hadn’t ducked, it would’ve cut off my—

 “Move!”
-The guy who shoved me (from my upside-down perspective, I glimpse a green cloak and a leathery vest with a bunch of buckles) parries a slash and counters with a thrust.
-He doesn’t stop—as the first attacker backpedals, he whirls into a spinning wheel-kick and uses the momentum to power into an aerial twist.
-His sword flashes and slices, scoring several cuts on attacker number two before he lands in a crouch.
+The guy who shoved me (from my upside-down perspective, I glimpse a green cloak and a leathery vest) parries a slash and counters a thrust.
+As his attacker backpedals, he misses with a wheel-kick, then uses his centrifugal momentum to power into an aerial twist.
+His sword flashes and glimmers as he spins and whirls, scoring several cuts on attacker number two.

 “Name?”
 He walks over and extends a hand.
 I grab hold and pull myself up.

 “Jon.”
-I brush twigs and grass off the front of my shirt.
-By the timbre of his voice (and what little I can see of his hooded face), I’m guessing he’s the same age as me.
+I brush twigs and grass off my clothes.
+If I had to guess, I’d say he’s the same age as me.

 I’m not in San Francisco anymore.